desai072/data550-finalproj/README.md

 > DATA 550, Spring 2024

-## Generating the Final Report

 The project directory contains a `Makefile` with rules to generate the final report.
 The final report will contain a brief introduction to the data and the analysis objectives, a Table 1 with a description, as well as a Figure 1 with a description.

+## Generating the Final Report (Option #1 Recommended):

+## Option #1: Using Docker & DockerHub

+### Step 1: Building Docker Image

+The `Makefile` contains rules to pull or build the project image.

+*In order to build the image, please type `Make build` in the terminal window.*

+OR

+*In order to pull the image from DockerHub, please type `Make pull` in the terminal window.*

+### Step 2: Generate Final Report

+The `Makefile` contains a rule to run the image.
+This will generate the Final Report file locally in the project directory.

+-   Mac users: *Please type `Make report_mac` in the terminal window.*

+-   Windows users: *Please type `Make report_win` in the terminal window.*

+## Option #2: Generating the Final Report Locally

+### Synchronize the Package Repository

+The `Makefile` also contains a rule to synchronize a user's package repository with the set of packages used in the project.

+*In order to synchronize your package repository, please type `Make install` in the terminal window.*

+### Generate Final Report

 *In order to generate the final report, please type `Make` in the terminal window.*

-## Synchronizing the Package Repository

-The `Makefile` also contains a rule to synchronize a user's package repository with the set of packages used in the project.

-*In order to synchronize your package repository, please type `Make install` in the terminal window*

-## The Code Files
+## Project Organization

 The `code/00_Make_Clean.R` file cleans the data